MyNameIsTrez/grug/README.md

 You can find its test suite [here](https://github.com/MyNameIsTrez/grug-tests).

+In VS Code, you can install the extension simply called `grug` to get syntax highlighting and a grug file icon.

 `grug.c` contains documentation at the top of the file, and the MIT license at the very bottom. `grug.h` refers to the MIT license in `grug.c`.

 ## Contributing